Rozex

 Contraindications

-- Known hypersensitivity to metronidazole, other nitroimidazoles, or any excipient in the formulation
+Rozex is contraindicated in patients with known hypersensitivity to metronidazole, other nitroimidazole derivatives, or any excipient in the formulation.

 Frequently Asked Questions

-How long does Rozex take to work for rosacea?
+How long does it take for Rozex to improve rosacea?

-Can I use Rozex with other rosacea treatments?
+Can I use Rozex alongside other rosacea treatments?

 Dr. Ross Elledge